Lux Christian Academy: Policies & Handbook

 medicine in the State of Oklahoma.

-I (we) also authorize the school to evacuate in case of emergency.
+I (we) also authorize the school to evacuate in the event of an emergency.

 I (we) understand we must provide a copy of your child (ren) Immunization upon enrollment.

-Per state regulations, a written statement is required for waiver of immunization requirements.
+Per state regulations, a written statement is required to waive immunization requirements.

 I understand that the school is closed on the following holidays: New Year’s Eve, New Year’s Day,